How To Watch Indiana Pacers-Orlando Magic, Lineups, Injury Report, Betting Lines & More

 In this story:

-The Pacers have one last crack to get Rick Carlisle his 1,000th regular-season win as a head coach in 2025.
-Indiana is also out to avoid taking a 10-game losing streak into the new year, hoping to build on a 41-21 fourth-quarter showing against the Rockets on Monday that showed off a little backbone and prevented another double-digit defeat.
+Nesmith has a chance to move back into Carlisle’s starting five since Bennedict Mathurin has been ruled out with a thumb sprain.
+Orlando point guard Jalen Suggs returned on New Year’s eve following a seven-game absence but is again facing an indefinite absence following a knee knock.

-Orlando rallied past Denver on Saturday with some brilliant second-half execution as Anthony Black led the way with a career-high 38 points and some excellent defense down the stretch.
-The Magic then got a taste of their own medicine up in Canada on Monday, squandering a 21-point lead in a 107-106 loss to the Raptors.
-Toronto went on a crucial late 13-0 run to swing the game and sealed the win when Paolo Banchero’s 3-pointer at the buzzer failed to connect.
+The Magic are looking for their first win of ‘26 against the team they defeated last in ‘25 due to an unexpected road loss in Chicago on Friday night.
+Despite 31 points from Banchero, who has been Orlando’s leading scorer in consecutive games for the first time since suffering the groin injury that sidelined him 10 games on Nov.
+12, the team fell 121-114 against a Bulls squad missing starting guards Josh Giddey and Cody White.

-The Pacers have the NBA’s worst record and don’t have much hope of landing even a play-in spot in the East, which means eyes are likely to turn to the draft lottery in 2026 and injured guard Tyrese Haliburton is unlikely to come back for even a week or two.
-The Magic haven’t won consecutive games in December but have only dropped back-to-back contests once since October.
+The Pacers have the NBA’s worst record and don’t have much hope of landing even a play-in spot in the East, which means eyes are likely to turn to the draft lottery in 2026 and injured guard Tyrese Haliburton is unlikely to return this season.
+The Magic still haven’t won consecutive games since Dec.
+1.

-The Magic are looking to even their record this month at 7-7 while avoiding slipping to 7-10 on the road.
-Indiana is 5-16 at home, but has won just once in its last seven outings in Indianapolis.
+The Magic are 11-6 at home and playing a one-off before a back-to-back at Washington and Brooklyn beginning Tuesday.
+Indiana has won only once on the road all season in 16 outings, defeating Chicago on Dec.
+5. The Pacers are on a five-game road losing streak.

 TV: FanDuel Sports Network Indiana (Pacers), FanDuel Sports Network Florida (Magic)